keymanapp/keyboards/release/o/old_hungarian/README.md

 Keyboard for Old Hungarian.

-Desktop layout based on xkeyboard-config's "Old Hungarian (for ligatures)" keyboard layout by AndrÃ¡s Tisza and Viktor KovÃ¡cs.
+Desktop layout based on xkeyboard-config's "Old Hungarian (for ligatures)" keyboard layout by András Tisza and Viktor Kovács.

-Mobile layout based on design by AndrÃ¡s Tisza.
+Mobile layout based on design by András Tisza.

 Links
 -----